yihuai-gao/robot-message-queue/README.md

 ## Installation

-The prebuilt wheels for Linux x86_64 are available on [pypi](https://pypi.org/project/robotmq/).
+The prebuilt wheels for Linux x86_64 and aarch64 are available on [pypi](https://pypi.org/project/robotmq/).

 ```bash
 pip install robotmq